 To celebrate the longer days and the slow thaw of winter, the Far Niente Kitchen has shifted its focus from wintry greens and rich braised meats to bright spring wine and food pairings.
 Although Chardonnay is our default “go to” wine for spring sipping, as day turns to night, we often find ourselves transitioning to wines that are rich, ripe and red.

 We find that Chardonnay makes an elegant companion to a variety of red wines, from our estate-bottled Far Niente Cabernet Sauvignon to Russian River Pinot Noir from our sister winery EnRoute.
 The elegant “duets” below offer the best of both worlds.
-With the help of Far Niente Chef Trevor Eliason, we came up with some of our favorite spring food and wine pairing tips for each.
+To complement them, we came up with some of our favorite spring food and wine pairing tips for each.

 Far Niente Estate Bottled Chardonnay + Far Niente Estate Bottled Cabernet = The Far Niente Classic.

 We’re only just beginning to see the first ramps of the season, but we love the strong aromatics these “wild spring onions” give to this super-tender Braised Rabbit Menu.
-Although rabbit meat is lean, Chef Trevor’s red-wine braise draws out the meat’s rich layers.
+Although rabbit meat is lean, the red-wine braise in this recipe draws out the meat’s rich layers.
 Served with wilted mustard greens and white beans and drizzled with red wine reduction, it beautifully complements the succulent fruit of our Far Niente Cabernet Sauvignon.

-Nickel & Nickel Truchard Vineyard Chardonnay + Nickel & Nickel Bear Flat Merlot = Something to Saveur
+Nickel & Nickel Truchard Vineyard Chardonnay + Nickel & Nickel Copper Streak Cabernet Sauvignon = Something to Saveur

 For those days when spring just doesn’t feel spring-y, we love this fragrant Basil-Coconut Soup with Roasted Lobster.
 The creamy skewers of lobster knuckles are seasoned with a Japansese seven spice called shichimi togorashi and finished with a quick squeeze of lime juice.
 It somehow manages to be both fresh and decadent, and it pairs gorgeously with the Nickel & Nickel Truchard Vineyard Chardonnay!
 We serve ours with crispy kale, which is a great way to use up the last of your overwintered greens.